vitali-fedulov/images3/README.md

 }
 ```

-## Algorithm for image comparison
+## Algorithm used

 [Detailed explanation](https://vitali-fedulov.github.io/algorithm-for-perceptual-image-comparison.html), also as a [PDF](https://github.com/vitali-fedulov/research/blob/main/Algorithm%20for%20perceptual%20image%20comparison.pdf).

 Summary: Images are resized in a special way to squares of fixed size called "icons".
 Euclidean distance between the icons is used to give the similarity verdict.
 Also image proportions are used to avoid matching images of distinct shape.

+## Customization suggestions

-To increase precision: make `image.Image` for image sub-parts and compare their icons.
+To increase precision you can either use your own thresholds in func `EucMetric` (and `PropMetric`) OR generate icons for image sub-regions and compare those icons.

-Opening images is the most time-consuming operation, but since many JPEG images contain [EXIF thumbnails](https://www.similar.pictures/jpeg-thumbnail-reader.html), you could considerably speedup the reads by using decoded thumbnails to feed into func `Icon`.
+To speedup file processing you may want to generate icons for available image thumbnails.
+Specifically, many JPEG images contain [EXIF thumbnails](https://www.similar.pictures/jpeg-thumbnail-reader.html), you could considerably speedup the reads by using decoded thumbnails to feed into func `Icon`.
 External packages to read thumbnails: [1](https://github.com/dsoprea/go-exif) and [2](https://github.com/rwcarlsen/goexif).
 A note of caution: in rare cases there could be [issues](https://security.stackexchange.com/questions/116552/the-history-of-thumbnails-or-just-a-previous-thumbnail-is-embedded-in-an-image/201785#201785) with thumbnails not matching image content.
 EXIF standard specification: [1](https://www.media.mit.edu/pia/Research/deepview/exif.html) and [2](https://www.exif.org/Exif2-2.PDF).

 ## Example of comparing 2 photos using hashes